Traditional education is not the be-all end-all of higher learning.

 If only someone had helped me discover this passion sooner.

 2. Personal Development

-I started my personal development journey in 2007 and although it has been a bumpy road, nothing has had a greater impact on my ongoing growth and learning than personal development.
+I started my personal development journey in 2007 and although it has been a bumpy road, nothing has had a greater impact on my ongoing growth and learning.

-I’ve interviewed many of my heroes – Derek Sivers, Tommy Tallarico, Pete Lesperance, David Hooper, James Schramko, Bob Barker, and others.
+I’ve interviewed many of my heroes – Derek Sivers, Tommy Tallarico, Pete Lesperance, David Hooper, James Schramko, and Bob Barker, among others.

-I’ve started a dozen or more businesses, published over 300 podcast episodes, wrote over 2,000 articles and blog posts, and self-published five books.
+I’ve started a dozen or more businesses, published over 500 podcast episodes, wrote over 2,000 articles and blog posts, and self-published seven books.